LPG Meaning – LPG Means: What Does LPG Stand For

 Amazingly, LNG – liquefied natural gas – is NOT a natural gas liquid.

-LPG gas is probably the most common term used in Australia, even if it is bad grammar.
+The meaning of LPG gas is the same but is the most common term used in Australia, even if it is bad grammar.

 If you expand the acronyms, you are literally saying “liquefied petroleum gas gas”, just like ATM is “automatic teller machine machine”.